KiraResari/ceal-chronicler-f/Protocol.md

 - [x] can be saved and loaded
 - [x] Characters at a location at a time are displayed
   - [x] You can jump to these characters
+- [ ] should have an level editable
+  - [ ] can only have parents of a higher level
+  - [ ] can only be connected to locations of the same level
+  - [ ] level editing should be restricted by connected, parent and child locations

 ### Technical